What We Feed

-A 8 week old Puppy can eat any Bone in a Duck.
-Most all our Puppies Loves Duck.
+A 9 week old Puppy can eat any Bone in a Duck.
+All our Puppies Loves Duck.

 A 9 Week old Puppy can eat any bone in most Rabbits.

 Feed the Egg Raw.
 They can eat Shell and all, but store bought Eggs have harsh Chemicals from being washed that can be soaked into the shell, so fresh Farm Eggs are best if giving the Shell.
 Yes the Shell is good for them.

 We try to keep it simple and Easy to follow.
-A wide variety of Meat, Organ Meat and Bone.
+A wide variety of Meats, Organ Meat and Bone.

 In general you want around 15% Bone, 10% Organ Meat.
-The rest a wide variety of Meats, it's that simple.
+The rest a wide variety of Meats and Fish, it's that simple.
 You can feed 3 different meats per day or feed one Meat this day and a different Meat the next, but PLEASE DO NOT FEED CHICKEN all the time, your Puppy/Dog deserves better and also they will get sick of Chicken every day.

 Raw Feeding Chart: